 Who are the best real estate agents in Northern Virginia?

 There isn’t a single answer.
 It depends on your area and your specific situation.
 The agents I’d recommend for selling a luxury estate in McLean are different from the agents I’d recommend for selling a townhouse in Arlington, which are different from agents specializing in military relocation in Loudoun County.
-What matters is finding someone with deep expertise in your specific neighborhood and experience with your specific situation.
+What matters is finding someone with 12+ years of sold-listing work in your specific neighborhood and experience with your specific situation.
 The area guides linked above point you toward agents with genuine specialization in each community.

 How do I choose a listing agent in Northern Virginia?